vmoa/trax-pi/README.md

 Note that version 1 will simply replace the Arduino functionality.
 The ASCOM Alpaca interface will not be available unitl version 2.

+Testing insturctions can be found in the [test plan](doc/TestPlan.md) document.

 # Table of Contents

 1. [Theory of Operation](#theory-of-operation)